mongodb-ps/ce-meko-om-helm-chart/README.md

     - [backups.s3stores[].bucketName](#backupss3storesbucketname)
   - [Run](#run)

+## Compatability

+This version of the Helm charts has been tested with MongoDB Kubernetes Operator version(s):
+* 1.16.0

+The following MongoDB versions have been tested functional as the AppDB:
+* 5.0.5-ent

+The following Ops Manager were tested successfully:
+* 5.0.9

 ## Description

 A series of Helm Charts to deploy MongoDB Ops Manager within Kubernetes with the MongoDB Kubernetes Operator.